geoffrich/thatconf-slides-2023/slides.md

 # loading data in parallel

 <!--
+[ this is cuttable. or could fold into bullet point on previous slide ]

 important to understand that SvelteKit doesn't run these load function sequentially (layout load => page load)

 instead, they're run in parallel

 which is good: list of favorites and album info are separate, they don't need to wait for each other

+[ TODO diagram ]

 this is also a principle you should follow inside single load functions

-on the artist page: artist info and list of releases are two separate api calls. instead of awaiting one and then the other, fire them both at the same time [this is handwaving the streamed promise behavior]
+on the artist page: artist info and list of releases are two separate api calls. instead of awaiting one and then the other, fire them both at the same time [this is before we add the streamed promise behavior]

 alternatively: return them directly and SvelteKit will await them in parallel for you -->